josephrmoore/WOW/README.md

 Writing on the Wall - Algorithm

 This is the process by which students will be placed in thesis sections.
-In the sample data I am generating, I am using a student set of 80 and a thesis section set of 6, as this more closely reflects MFADT's actual composition.
+In the sample data I am generating, I am using a student set of 80 and a thesis section set of 6, as this reflects MFADT's actual composition.

 Steps for Placement
 ===================